odino/odino.github.com/source/_posts/2015-02-28-mobile-developments-future-is-a-big-question-mark.markdown

 KTHXBYE.

 {% footnotes %}
   {% fn I know that it sounds a bit counter-intuitive since I earlier said that "we don't need another JavaScript", but there I was referring to what JS used to look like 3/5 years back (= a mess).
-We've come a long way, thoughthere's still a lot we can do :)  %}
+We've come a long way, though there's still a lot we can do :)  %}
 {% endfootnotes %}